 „If a man smiles when things go wrong, he remembered someone he can blame.“ Yet another Murphy’s Law

-Your speech and attitude is like a boomerang: whatever you do during presentation will come back right at you.
+Your speech and attitude are like a boomerang: whatever you do during the presentation will come back right at you.
 If you’re showing with your entire presence that you’re uncomfortable and don’t want to be there, a reasonable question arises – why should the audience want to listen to you?

 How to overcome stage fright?
-Remember that the audience are your greatest allies
+Remember that the audience is your greatest Allie

 Keep in mind that the listeners don’t mean you harm, they’ve come to learn something interesting.
 A common understanding is that the audience wants you to fail.
 The reality, however, is the opposite: the audience are your greatest allies because if your presentation fails, so will they.

-The audience want to see you succeed, not fail.
+The audience wants to see you succeed, not fail.
 This alone should give you self-confidence.